redstone-finance/redstone-docs/docs/get-started/models/redstone-x.md

 When a user wants to execute a price-sensitive transaction we need to collect some collateral, record request parameters, and ask keepers to provide price data.

 To clarify the steps, let's look at them in the context of a more concrete example.
-There is a simple protocol that allows swaping a native currency (like ETH) to a stable coin (like USDC).
+There is a simple protocol that allows swapping a native currency (like ETH) to a stable coin (like USDC).
 The sample code to record the transaction may look as follows:

 ```sol
 function changeEthToUsdc() external payable {